magicalpanda/MagicalRecord/README.md

 ### Default Managed Object Context

 When using Core Data, you will deal with two types of objects the most: *NSManagedObject* and *NSManagedObjectContext*.
-MagicalRecord for Core Data gives you a place for a default NSManagedObjectContext for use within your app.
+MagicalRecord gives you a place for a default NSManagedObjectContext for use within your app.
 This is great for single threaded apps.
+You can easily get to this default context by calling:

+    [NSManagedObjectContext MR_defaultContext];

+This context will be used if a find or request method (described below) is not specifying a specific context using the **inContext:** method overload.

-If you need to create a new Managed Object Context for use in other threads, based on your single persistent store, use:
+If you need to create a new Managed Object Context for use in other threads, based on the default persistent store that was creating using one of the setup methods, use:

 	NSManagedObjectContext *myNewContext = [NSManagedObjectContext context];

-This default context will be used for all fetch requests, unless otherwise specified in the methods ending with **inContext:**.
+This will use the same object model and persistent store, but create an entirely new context for use with threads other than the main thread.

-If you want to make *myNewContext* the default for all fetch requests on the main thread:
+And, if you want to make *myNewContext* the default for all fetch requests on the main thread:

 	[NSManagedObjectContext setDefaultContext:myNewContext];

-This will use the same object model and persistent store, but create an entirely new context for use with threads other than the main thread.
+Magical Record also has a helper method to hold on to a Managed Object Context in a thread's threadDictionary.
+This lets you access the correct NSManagedObjectContext instance no matter which thread you're calling from.
+This methods is:

+	[NSManagedObjectContext MR_contextForCurrentThread];

 **It is *highly* recommended that the default context is created and set using the main thread**